HsChen-sys/HsChen-sys.github.io/source/_posts/hello-world.md

 I will graduate from UC San Diego in December 2025.
 I am now actively seeking roles in the LLM systems industry.
 I am open to opportunities based in the United States or China and eager to contribute to efficient large-scale LLM deployment.

 ## About this site
-This site is designed with three main goals in mind:
+This site is designed with the following goals in mind:

 1. **Discuss LLM System Technical Details**
    Dive into the architectures, optimizations, and implementation tricks that power large-language-model inference systems.